REQUEST FOR EXPRESSIONS OF INTEREST

-The assignment is expected to commence in March 2020 upon execution of the contract.
-The contract period for the Services will be a maximum of two years.
-The assignment will start upon execution of the contract and it is expected to require dedicated engagement of up to 220 working days per year.
+The assignment is expected to commence in May 2020 upon execution of the contract.
+The contract period will be one year, with possibility of extension of up to one more year.
+The assignment will start upon execution of the contract and may require dedicated support of up to 220 working days per year.

 The detailed Terms of Reference (TOR) for the assignment can be found attached below.

-The Firm will be selected following the World Bank Procurement Regulations on Consultant’s Qualification Selection (CQS).
+The Consultant will be selected following the World Bank Procurement Regulations on Open Market Individual Selection.

 Attn: Isaac Anthony, Chief Executive Officer